nvim-flutter/flutter-tools.nvim/README.md

 - `FlutterDevTools` - Starts a Dart Dev Tools server.
 - `FlutterCopyProfilerUrl` - Copies the profiler url to your system clipboard (+ register).
 Note that commands `FlutterRun` and
   `FlutterDevTools` must be executed first.
+- `FlutterLspRestart` - This command restarts the dart language server, and is intended for situations where it begins to work incorrectly.

 <hr/>